IntelLabs/nlp-architect/docs-source/source/CONTRIBUTING.rst

       nlp_architect style  # ensure there are no style related issues

 5. If necessary you may want to update and/or rebuild the documentation.
-   This all exists under doc/source and is in
-   `Sphinx reStructuredText format <http://sphinx-doc.org/rest.html>`_:
+   This all exists under docs-source/source and is in `Sphinx reStructuredText format <http://sphinx-doc.org/rest.html>`_:

   .. code-block:: bash

+      cd scripts/
-      nlp_architect doc   # builds the doc and starts a local server directly
+      sh create_docs.sh   # builds the doc and starts a local server directly

 6. Commit your changes and push your feature branch to your GitHub fork.
 Be sure to add a descriptive message and reference the GitHub issue associated